ttrefoni/DPHPT/README.md

 Be sure to remember your password as you will need to enter it on each client machine to create a permanent mount.

-E. Restart the Samba service to allow the share to take effect:
+6. Restart the Samba service to allow the share to take effect:

 ```bash
 sudo service smbd restart
 ```

-##### Step 3: Mount share on client machines
+#### Step 3: Mount share on client machines
 Carry out the following steps for each client machine you wish to use.

 Note: if you want to utilize the server machine to carry out hyper-parameter tuning, you will need to execute the following steps for that machine as well to set it up as a client to itself.

-A. Install the cifs-utils package if it's not already installed:
+##### 1. Install the cifs-utils package if it's not already installed:
 This package is necessary for mounting SMB/CIFS shares.
 You can install it by running:

 ```bash